Vincentchien1995/Data-Business-Analysis-Portfolio/Excel_Projects/Roast Coffee Shop  Financial Variance Analysis/README.md

 # ☕ Roast Coffee Shop Financial Variance Analysis

-This project analyzes the monthly financial performance of a roast coffee shop using **variance analysis** to compare **Actual vs. Forecasted** results.
-The goal is to identify key drivers behind revenue and expense changes, and provide actionable insights for business decision-making.

----

 ## 📊 Project Overview

+This project analyzes the monthly financial performance of a roast coffee shop using **variance analysis** to compare Actual vs. Forecasted results.
+The goal is to identify key drivers behind changes in revenue, operating expenses, and overall profitability.

-The analysis examines:
+The analysis focuses on:
 - **Sales performance** by product category (Coffee vs. Food)
-- **Operating expenses** (Ingredients, Labor, Rent, Utilities, Marketing)
+- **Operating expenses** including Ingredients, Labor, Rent, Utilities, and Marketing
 - **Monthly profit variance**
-- Key cost & revenue drivers impacting profitability
+- **Key cost and revenue factors** influencing financial outcomes

-A **Financial Variance Dashboard** was created in Excel to visualize trends and support management review.
+A visual dashboard was developed to clearly highlight performance trends and support data-driven business decision-making.

 ---